amillane/stat386-projects/_posts/2022-10-18-api-project.md

 ## Code

 Below is a piece of the code that contains the API URL.
-I am using Python with the library’s requests, pandas, and config.
+I am using Python with the libraries requests, pandas, and config.
 From here you can change, which location to look at and what days to range from.
 For your information, if you have a free account, you can only do a small query so make sure your range of dates is small.

 ```
 #Defining Parameters